Independent candidate upends Oregon race for governor and gives GOP an opening - KESQ

 “We have had single-party control for a decade, which means that we have had the legislature really, truly fail to hold the governor to account, and likewise we’ve had the governor fail to hold the legislature to account,” she said during a recent debate hosted by KOBI-TV and Southern Oregon University.
 “We need balance.
 We need commonsense solutions that are durable — with long term value.”

+At a Portland fundraiser for Kotek on Saturday, Biden highlighted Drazan’s opposition to abortion rights and also warned against “MAGA Republicans” and “election deniers” running in races across the country.
+He invoked former President Donald Trump’s name as he lambasted his influence on state legislatures.

+“As long as Trump controls the Republican Party, he’s going to have an incredible impact on state legislative bodies” as well as state government, Biden said.
+“You’re a progressive state, you’ve always been ahead of the curve.
+Stay ahead of the curve and elect Tina.”

-Kotek counters that Drazan demonstrated obstructionist tendencies when she led a legislative walkout in 2020 to protest a climate bill.
+Kotek has said that Drazan demonstrated obstructionist tendencies when she led a legislative walkout in 2020 to protest a climate bill.
 The Democrat has argued that Drazan’s move effectively killed legislation that would have advanced the state’s efforts to improve homelessness, among other issues.

 “Tina called for a homelessness state of emergency almost three years ago, but Representative Christine Drazan literally walked off the job — blocking millions of dollars for emergency homeless shelters and affordable housing construction,” Katie Wertheimer, Kotek’s communications director, said in a statement.